100 – ELECTRIC SERVICE AVAILABILITY

 101 – Application for Membership

 Any person, firm, association, corporation, or public body desiring service shall pay a membership fee of five dollars ($5) together with any service security deposit that may be required by the Cooperative.
-The consumer shall agree to purchase from the Cooperative all electric energy purchased and to be bound by the Cooperative’s Certificate of Incorporation, Bylaws, and all rules, regulations, and rate schedules established pursuant thereto, and pay the minimum monthly bill or, in the event of a written contract for service, the minimum set forth in said contract.
+The member shall grant permission for unfettered access and use of a prescribed right-of-way or provide an easement of the same.
+The member shall agree to purchase from the Cooperative on a monthly basis all electric energy used and to be bound by the Cooperative’s Certificate of Incorporation, Bylaws, Service Rules and Regulations, and Rate Schedules established pursuant thereto, and pay the minimum monthly bill or, in the event of a written contract for service, the minimum set forth in said contract.
 Upon termination of membership, the membership fee will be applied against any unpaid balance owed the Cooperative; and any excess amount will be refunded to the consumer.
+The member may access the Bylaws and Service Rules and Regulations from the Cooperative’s website; or if requested, a copy will be provided for him.

 102 – Service Security Deposits